xtuple/xtuple-vagrant/README.md

   configuration we use to build the desktop client for releases.
   The resulting VM may be used for both desktop and mobile web client development.
-- Create your own script to set up a VM for a differeutn purpose.
+- Create your own script to set up a VM for a different purpose.

 ### Connect to the Virtual Machine